jarviscanada/jarvis_data_eng_SarazhiliuHe/README.md

 **Linux Cluster Monitoring Agent** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_SarazhiliuHe/tree/master/linux_sql)]: Built the Jarvis Linux Cluster Monitoring Agent to assist the Linux Cluster Administration (LCA) team in managing a multi-node Rocky Linux environment.
 Implemented a Bash Script to collect static system information, such as CPU architecture, memory, and disk specs, executed once on each node.
 Automated the collection of real-time resource usage data, such as CPU, memory, and disk usage, using a Bash script triggered by a Cron job every minute.
 Deployed a PostgreSQL database in a Docker container to store the collected data in a portable environment.
 Used Git and GitHub for source code management and version control.

+**Core Java Apps** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_SarazhiliuHe/tree/master/core_java)]: Grep App: Developed Grep App, a Java application that mimics the Linux grep command to search for lines matching a regular expression across a directory of text files.
+Leveraged Java 8 Lambda and Stream APIs for efficient and readable data processing.
+Utilized Maven for project build and dependency management.
+Dockerized the application for seamless distribution and deployment.

 ## Highlighted Projects